How To Increase Your Happiness Right Now

 I quit right then.
 Working for other people wasn't going to be for me.

 Luckily, I had found two subjects I fell deeply in love with: Writing fiction, and philosophy.
-I initially pursued a PhD in philosophy, but abandoned it to go to law school (because I didn't want to contemplate why I was starving to death), and I became a very successful trial lawyer at a firm I was half owner in, but I always knew writing was my passion and that I would at some point have to switch to writing full time.
-I wrote my first short story at 10 years old, and right now, at 42, I'm working on novel 64 and write around 5 to 8 novels per year, under three different pen-names.
-It's what I was put here to do, and I knew I wouldn't be happy unless I was a full-time writer.
+I initially pursued a PhD in philosophy, but abandoned it to go to law school (because I didn't want to contemplate why I was starving to death), and I became a very successful trial lawyer at a firm I was half owner in, but I always knew writing was my passion.
+I wrote my first short story at 10 years old, and right now, at 42, I'm working on novel 64 and write around 3 novels per year.
+It's what I was put here to do, and I knew I wouldn't be happy unless I was a writer.

 How did I know this?
 With something called "The Sunday Evening Test."

 It's a test to gauge whether you are pursuing your true purpose in life, and hence, whether you're maximizing your happiness.
 The bulk of your waking hours are spent in work, and if you're doing something for those hours that are not your true purpose, happiness is, I'm sorry to say, impossible.

 The Sunday Evening Test is a simple one:

 When 7:30 pm on a Sunday rolls around, how do you feel?